Dedicated to the men and women whose century of labor helped build the community we know and appreciate today

 Image courtesy of Blue Tree Photography

 Proud to have this spot used as a popular selfie location.
-Soon to have a spot for all the selfies taken in my 4 murals downtown!

 Having been involved with the Jefferson Plein Air painting Event the past two years, I was made aware that the City was planning on doing a mural on their City Hall Building.
 I expressed my interest and became involved in the process.
 They put out a RFP (request for proposal) and I put in my proposal and after a period of time and interviews was accepted.